Valbou/vtaskr-frontend/ROADMAP.md

 - [ ] User can manage groups
 - [ ] User can organize tasks in day, week, month views
 - [ ] User can use an history view with filters
+- [ ] Login method to use set in env vars

 ## v1.1
 - [ ] User can use a kanban like view using tags filtering